Overview of Texas Taxes

 How Your Texas Paycheck Works

-Your marital status, pay frequency, federal allowances (which you claim on your W-4) and the deductions mentioned above all contribute to the size of your paycheck.
-If you think too much or too little money is being withheld from your paycheck you can file a new W-4 with your employer at any time during the year to change the number of allowances you’re claiming.
+Your marital status, pay frequency, wages and more all contribute to the size of your paycheck.
+If you think too much or too little money is being withheld from your paycheck, you can file a fresh W-4 with your employer at any time during the year.
+When you do this, be sure to indicate how much extra income you want withheld so as to avoid a tax bill come April each year.

 Texas Median Household Income